Yankees edge Rangers after Nestor Cortes takes no-no into eighth - NewsBreak

 Anthony Rizzo hit an RBI double for the Yankees, who won for the 13th time in 15 games and joined the crosstown New York Mets as the second team in the majors with 20 wins.

-Cortes lost his no-hit bid when White lined a 92 mph fastball into center field on the left-hander’s 103rd pitch.
+Cortes lost his no-hit bid when White hit a 91 mph fastball into short center field on the left-hander’s 103rd pitch.
 After White singled, manager Aaron Boone promptly lifted Cortes and the former 36th-round draft pick earned a standing ovation.

 Clay Holmes (4-0) relieved Cortes and needed four pitches to get Marcus Semien to bounce into a double play.